After years of observation and mounting disbelief, I’ve decided it’s time to take action.

 Compounding matters was the fact that Owens was unrepentant.
 He didn’t think he’d done anything wrong.
 When asked about it after the game, he responded by saying he would do it again.
 The transformation from being a “fine young man,” according to Phil Simms in the 1998 season opener against the Jets to, “a selfish, immature receiver with tons of baggage” was complete.
 In the blink of an eye, he had emerged as one of sports’ biggest villains.
 Not for criminal activity.
 Not even controversial verbal statements.
 He achieved this through a demonstrative touchdown celebration that many thought was going too far.
 He had one chance to save his image: by giving a dramatic, tearful apology after the game, and moving on.
 He instead chose to be defiant.

-It mattered not that his first celebration was rooted in the team pastor’s suggestion to the 49er receivers during the walk through that they look through the hole in the roof and “praise God” if they score a touchdown.
-It was irrelevant that others on the team already knew exactly what he was planning to do before he did it.
+It mattered not that his first celebration was rooted in the team chaplain’s suggestion to the 49er receivers during the walk through that they look through the hole in the roof and “praise God” if they score a touchdown.
+It was irrelevant that others on the team already knew exactly what he was planning to do before he did it, including his receivers coach, George Stewart, whom Owens had checked with about the idea and was told, “do what you gotta do.”
 And pretty much nobody blamed Emmitt Smith for responding to Owens’s celebration by taking the ball to the star and slamming it down after he scored a touchdown of his own, turning it into a game within a game.

 The mass media and the public saw this celebration as taunting.
 They saw it as a brash, arrogant, obnoxious athlete drawing exaggerated attention to himself.
 That was the only thing it could be.